digitamind/binary_symmetric_channel/README.md

 ### Section One:
 Transmitting 10,000 binary sequence over the channel.
 * Source message (s): 625 random 16 bits binary numbers were generated between 0 and 9999.
 To form the source message of 10,000 bits.
-* Transmitted message (t): using repetition code, each bit was repeated 3 times to obtain the transmitted message.
+* Transmitted message (t): using repetition code, each bit was repeated three times for R3, five times for R5, in that order to obtain the transmitted message.
-* Sparse noise (n) was generated with an error rate of f=0.1
+* Sparse noise (n) was generated with an error probability of f=0.1
 * The received string (r) = transmitted t + noise n, was decoded using the majority vote algorithm, and the received message `s-prime` was obtained.
 * We finally computed the differences (number of bits flipped) between the source message (s) and the received message (s-prime)
-* The result confirmed that less that 3% of the bits got flipped, that is resulted in error.
+* The result confirmed that only less that 3% of the bits transmitted got flipped.
-* You can check out the python implementation here: [bin_sys_channel.py](https://github.com/4DigitalMind/binary_symmetric_channel/blob/master/bin_sys_channel.py)
+* Kindly check out the python implementation code here: [bin_sys_channel.py](https://github.com/4DigitalMind/binary_symmetric_channel/blob/master/bin_sys_channel.py)

 ### Section Two:
 Transmitting bitmap image over the channel.